At a Glance

 4. Long wait times

-There’s little more frustrating for patients than extended wait times.
+There are few things more frustrating for patients than extended wait times.
 Patients make the effort to show up on time for their appointment, and expect the provider to do the same.
 But behind the scenes things are more complicated — something practices and providers understand but patients may not.

 Patient Retention Tip: Leverage online functionality to save time on-site and reduce wait times.